Reyan01367/website1/README.md

-# Color Harmony - Color Analysis Guide Website
+# Color Compass - Color Analysis Guide Website

 A beautiful, interactive website that helps people discover their most flattering color palettes and metals based on their natural features (skin, eye, and hair color).